-Under the Action Alternative, TVA would provide a unique range of economic incentives to attract Ford to the TVA region that would benefit Ford's planned BlueOval City from start-up to long-term success.
-In partnership with the State, TVA would provide Ford with an economic development incentive package formulated to promote job creation and retention and capital investment in the TVA region.
+Under the Action Alternative, TVA would provide a unique range of economic incentives to Ford in support of the planned BlueOval City project from start-up to long-term success.
+In partnership with the State, TVA would provide Ford with an economic development incentive package to help promote job creation and retention and capital investment in the TVA region.
 TVA Valley Incentive Programs consider both economic and power-system metrics to create a profile of prospective company's value to the region, and that, in turn, determines appropriate funding levels.